Albert Sidney Johnston: American Civil War

-At the outbreak of the American Civil War, Johnston was the commander of the U.S. Army Department of the Pacific in California.
-Like many regular army officers from the Southern United States, he opposed secession.
-Nevertheless, Johnston resigned his commission soon after he heard of the Confederate states' declarations of secession.
+Like many regular army officers from the Southern United States, Johnston opposed secession.
+Nevertheless, he resigned his commission soon after he heard of the Confederate states' declarations of secession.
 The War Department accepted it on May 6, 1861, effective May 3.
 On April 28, he moved to Los Angeles, the home of his wife's brother John Griffin.
-Considering staying in California with his wife and five children, Johnston remained there until May.
-A sixth child was born in the family home in Los Angeles.
-His eldest son, Capt.
-Albert S. Johnston, Jr. was later killed in an accidental explosion on a steamer ship while on liberty in Los Angeles in 1863.

-Soon, Johnston enlisted in the Los Angeles Mounted Rifles as a private, leaving Warner's Ranch on May 27.
-He participated in their trek across the southwestern deserts to Texas, crossing the Colorado River into the Confederate Territory of Arizona on July 4, 1861.
+Considering staying in California with his wife and children, Johnston remained there until May, but news of the secession of Texas, the shelling of Fort Sumter, and the mobilization of 75,000 Union volunteers to suppress the rebellion compelled Johnston to act.
+“It seems like fate that Texas has made me a Rebel twice,” he commented to his wife.
+Johnston enlisted in the Los Angeles Mounted Rifles (a pro-Southern militia unit) as a private, leaving Warner's Ranch on May 27.
+He participated in their trek across the Southwestern deserts to Texas, crossing the Colorado River into the Confederate Territory of Arizona on July 4, 1861.
 His escort was commanded by Alonzo Ridley, Undersheriff of Los Angeles, who remained at Johnston's side until he was killed.

 Early in the Civil War, Confederate President Jefferson Davis decided that the Confederacy would attempt to hold as much territory as possible, distributing military forces around its borders and coasts.
 In the summer of 1861, Davis appointed several generals to defend Confederate lines from the Mississippi River east to the Allegheny Mountains.
+Aged 58 when the war began, Johnston was old by Army standards.
+He came east to offer his service for the Confederacy without having been promised anything, merely hoping for an assignment.